-The mounting sophistication and persistence of cybercrime and the growing adoption of highly advanced, nation-state type tools by cyber criminals, underscore the challenges that both regulators and the industry face in understanding and anticipating the nature of cyber threats they will face next.
+The nature and complexity of cyber threats and cyber risk are recognised by the Board as presenting the single most significant risk to financial services firms.
+The mounting sophistication and persistence of cybercrime and the growing adoption of highly advanced, nation-state type tools by cyber criminals, underscore the challenges in understanding and anticipating the nature of cyber threats and cyber risks.

-The pandemic served to accelerate the efforts of organised crime to exploit weaknesses in cyber defences and explicitly target remote working vulnerabilities, whilst new technological capabilities and use of third-party platforms add to the complexity of understanding the extent of cyber exposures, which may originate outside the traditional regulatory perimeter.

-Geopolitical tensions at a global level and the escalation of the Russia-Ukraine conflict specifically are considered to have triggered the most acute cyber risks western governments and corporations have ever faced.
+The pandemic served to accelerate the efforts of organised crime to exploit weaknesses in cyber defences and explicitly target remote working vulnerabilities, whilst new technological capabilities and use of third-party platforms add to the complexity of understanding the complete reach of cyber and information security exposures.
+More recently geopolitical tensions at a global level and the escalation of the Russia-Ukraine conflict are considered to have triggered unprecedented cyber risks for Western governments and corporations.